henrik/octopress/source/_posts/2015-10-10-how-to-expect-to-in-elixir.markdown

 That doesn't look like Elixir!

+It is in fact a controversial feature of Erlang, that may be removed in future versions of Elixir.
+So you probably shouldn't use it, but it can still be interesting to know how it works.

-ESpec's `expect` function actually returns a tuple like `{Expect, pet}`, containing a module name and the argument.
+ESpec's `expect` function returns a tuple like `{Expect, pet}`, containing a module name and the argument.
 So we effectively have

 ``` elixir
 {Expect, pet}.to be("Cat")